SPARTA

 ‘PowerMap’ is a plug-in that represents the relative sound energy, or the statistical likelihood of a source, arriving at the listening position from a particular direction, using a colour gradient; where yellow indicates high sound energy/likelihood and blue indicates low sound energy/likelihood.
 The plug-in integrates a variety of different approaches, including: standard Plane-Wave Decomposition (PWD) beamformer-based, Minimum-Variance Distortionless Response (MVDR) beamformer-based, Multiple Signal Classification (MUSIC) pseudo-spectrum-based, and the Cross-Pattern Coherence (CroPaC) algorithm [3]; all of which are written to operate on Ambisonic signals up to 10th order.
 Note that the analysis order per frequency band is entirely user definable, and presets for higher order microphone arrays have been included for convenience, which provide some rough starting values.
 The plug-in utilises a 812 point uniformly-distributed spherical grid, which is then interpolated into a 2D powermap using amplitude-normalised VBAP gains (i.e. triangular interpolation).
 The plug-in also allows the user to place real-time video footage behind the activity-map, in order to create a make-shift acoustic camera.

-This plug-in was developed by Leo McCormack and Symeon Delikaris-Manias.
+Developers: Leo McCormack and Symeon Delikaris-Manias.

 Rotator